Tillsten/skultrafast/README.rst

 to include everything needed to analyze data from time-resolved spectroscopy experiments in the femtosecond domain.

+The latest version of the software can be found on `github <https://github .com/Tillsten/skultrafast>`_.

 The package was created and is maintained by *Till Stensitzki*.
-All work was done while employed in the `Heyne group <http://www.physik.fu-berlin .de/einrichtungen/ag/ag-heyne/>`_ and was therefore founded by the DFG via SFB 1078 and SFB 1114.
+All coding was done while employed in the `Heyne group <http://www.physik.fu-berlin .de/einrichtungen/ag/ag-heyne/>`_ and was therefore founded by the DFG via *SFB 1078* and *SFB 1114*.

 Aims of the project
 -------------------